Take the family away for a half-term break so they can forget about school and life admin!

 Aviemore is the ‘outdoor adventure capital’ of the Highlands with tens of thousands flocking here every year to sample the wilderness, culture and adventurous lifestyle.
 Through the season, the ski centre is great for winter sports, but the lochs, hills and woodland trails are the main draw throughout the rest of the year.
 Well-known for its great water sports, mountain biking, horse riding and walking, this is a great place to take the kids.

 Ballater is to the east of the national park and is a picturesque Victorian village in the heart of Deeside.
-This is the home of Balmoral Castle which is holiday home to the Queen and the royal family.
+This is the home of Balmoral Castle - the Scottish residence of the royal family and where Queen Elizabeth II took her holidays.
 There are lots of small shops, eateries and river walks to be had, and the wildlife ranges from red deer to golden eagles!
 Close by lies Loch Muick which is perfect for picnics, and the legendary mountain of ‘dark Lochnagar’ will challenge you all to a climb.
 Follow that with a slap-up meal in one of the traditional cosy pubs.

 Grantown-on-Spey is a traditional highland town set close to the boundaries of the park.
 The centre square is pretty with Victorian stone buildings, which house bakeries, bistros and local village shops.
 The town is surrounded by woodlands which have mountain bike trails throughout offering a family-friendly adventure playground.
 The River Spey runs through the outskirts of the town which offers lovely spots for relaxing picnics and walks, and through the season, fisherman can be seen catching salmon which is always an exciting sight!